svne/JigMagga/README.md

         grunt build

-The build process builds one JavaScript file and one CSS file and uploads it to the CDN.
+The build process builds one JavaScript file and one CSS file per page and uploads it to the CDN.
 The generation of HTML pages is done by the HTML worker.

 HTML-Workers
 ------------

+TBD
-- statische seiten
+- static pages
 - queue
+- dynamic pages (using "{url}")
+- caching of JSON files to the CDN
+- childpages

 You want to join the JigMagga team?
 ===================================